MarlonHenq/MarlonHenq/README.md

 ### Hi there 👋, I'm Marlon!
 I'm a 20-year-old back-end developer (but, I end up doing front-end/web development and DevOps sometimes) from the Brazil.
-As languages I use most are PHP, Python, Lua (I love Lua), recently I am learning functional programming together with Elixir and I am also learning Go.
+As languages I use most are PHP, Python, Lua (I love Lua).

 You will find in this Github: some exercises, bots for discord, web scrapers, web pages, arduino files, codes for robots in Minecraft and random codes from my mind.